elinck/elinck_CV/elinck_CV.md

 **Explorers Club Youth Activity Fund.** 2009. $1,500.

-## Pending Grant Applications
+## Grantwriting Experience

 Global Phenotypic Flexibility in House Sparrows: Are Climate and Metabolic Flexibility Correlated?
 Co-PI with D. Swanson and B. Wone.
-Full proposal submitted to **NSF Division of Integrative Organismal Systems**.
+Full proposal submitted to **NSF Division of Integrative Organismal Systems** Not funded.

 ## Teaching Experience